wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### Step 2: Pass click handler from SplashScreen

-Provide a function that will execute when the button is clicked, using an arrow function to display an alert.
+Pass a function that will execute when the button is clicked.

 **File:** `src/components/SplashScreen.jsx`